History of Argentina in Timeline

 On 13 March 2013, Argentine Jorge Mario Bergoglio was elected Bishop of Rome and Supreme Pontiff of the Catholic Church, taking the name "Francis".

-In 2013 there were 161 airports with paved runways out of more than a thousand.
+In 2013, Argentina had 161 airports with paved runways out of more than a thousand.

-In 2013, Argentina had 5.57 million visitors, ranking as the top tourist destination in South America.
+In 2013, Argentina had 5.57 million visitors, making it the top destination in South America and second in Latin America for international tourist arrivals.
+Revenues reached US$4.41 billion in 2013.

-In 2013, about 100 full-length motion pictures were being created annually in Argentina.
+In 2013, approximately 100 full-length motion pictures were being created annually in Argentina.

 2013: Up-River port region

-In 2013, the Up-River port region accounted for 50% of all Argentina's exports.
+In 2013, the Up-River port region accounted for 50% of Argentina's exports.

-in 2013 there were 47 national public universities across the country, as well as 46 private ones.
+In 2013, there were 47 national public universities and 46 private universities across Argentina.

-As of 2014, the Buenos Aires Province has 70 deputies.
+As of 2014 ten provinces have just five deputies while the Buenos Aires Province has 70 in the Chamber of Deputies.

 2014: Academy Award for Best Original Screenplay